Wyoming's 9.6 Triples Per Game are 19th in NCAA

 As a sophomore, Adams was the sixth man at Chaparral, as the team went 19-5 to advance to the second round of the state tournament.
 He averaged 5.8 points, 2.7 rebounds and 1.2 assists per game during the season.

 Adams was an AAU teammate of fellow UW player Austin Haldorson with the Next Level under-17 Elite Team and was coached by former Duke player Marty Clark.

 Personal: The son of Phillip and Stephanie Adams, Josh was born on Nov.
 16, 1993, in Phoenix, Ariz.
 He has a younger sister, Jaylen, and an older brother, Jordan, who was a junior on the Western State basketball team in 2012-13.
-Josh has not declared a major at Wyoming.
+Josh is majoring in business administration at Wyoming.
 He was also recruited by Northern Colorado, Portland, Boston College, Hawai'i and South Dakota.